What is a Software Development Company?

 A2: No, but having a local legal representative or general director is recommended.

-Q3: Can I hire foreigners to work in my company?
+Q3: Can I hire foreigners to work in my software development company?

 A3: Yes, but work permits are required for foreign staff (except for some exemptions).